DanishKumar1001/DanishKumar-SIT722-Part3./README.md

 ### Steps

-1. Downlaod code from the **Task Resources** and unzip.
+1. Downlaod code from the Task Resources and unzip.
-2. Create a github repository named : <your-name-sit722-part2> .
+2. Create a github repository named : <your-name-sit722-part3> .
 3. Add given code to a github repository (local first then push to the remote repo).
-4. Write Dockerfile.
-5. Create** deployment.yaml **for each microservice.
+4. Write Dockerfiles for both Microservices ( book_catalog and inventory_management ).
+5. Write a Docker Compose file to orchestrate the microservices and PostgreSQL database (Use Azure PostgreSQL or Render PostgreSQL).
+6. Upload docker images to the remote repository.
+7. Create deployment.yaml .
-6. Deploy Microservice to Local Kubernetes.
+8. Deploy Microservice to Azure Managed Kubernetes.